 Target Area Local Target Area North End/Metro Center

 Goals Supported Community Development

 Needs Addressed Community Development

 Funding CDBG: \$5,000

 Description Springfield College Men's basketball team players will provide literacy and life skills education to at least 400 elementary school youths in grades 1-3.
 The team will go to assigned schools and read to classrooms during the month of January.
 They will also speak with the students, giving them reasons to read and talk to them about college.
 If the students read 5-10 books- they will receive small incentives for their reading.
 Participating students and teachers will be invited to a game on the college campus and an activity celebrating the students reading achievements.
-This year the schools visited will be Elais Brookings, Brightwood and Milton Bradley Schools.
+This year the schools visited will be Elias Brookings, Brightwood and Milton Bradley Schools.

-Target Date
+Target Date 6/30/2016

-Estimate the number and type of families that will benefit from the proposed activities
+Estimate the number and type of families that will benefit from the proposed activities 400 elementary students- low income

-Location Description
+Location Description Elementary schools in the City

 Planned Activities Read to students, "Rudy's Cap" inspires children to read, do well in school and respect themselves and others using positive life skills.

 26 Project Name Veterans Work First Program

-Target Area Local Target Area Nor th E nd/Metro Center
+Target Area Local Target Area North End/Metro Center

 Goals Supported Community Development

 Needs Addressed Community Development

 Funding CDBG: \$10,000

 Description Veterans will enhance its services to low income Veterans by expanding job readiness and job development resources by providing training classes, skill development workshops, and clothing and transportation for interviews.
 Springfield Partners will work towards re-engaging the veterans and their families back in the community by helping them with the transition from unemployment, back into the workforce.

-Target Date
+Target Date 6/30/2016

-Estimate the number and type of families that will benefit from the proposed activities
+Estimate the number and type of families that will benefit from the proposed activities 15

-Location Description
+Location Description SPA, 721 State Street

 Planned Activities Develop an Individual Employment Plan for each Veteran, working closely with each Veteran to ensure achievement of the programs goals and objectives; they will provide the Veterans with a resource center where participants can create their resumes, cover letters, enroll in job boards and have internet access to seek employment.
 Veterans will have to attend 4 mandatory classes and workshops in order to receive these services.

 27 Project Name Access Funds

 Target Area Local Target Area

 Goals Supported Community Development

 Needs Addressed Community Development

 Funding CDBG: \$9,000

 Description A minimum of 3 children will be enrolled in the program.
 Funds will be used to enable Square One to enroll 5 Springfield children with these grant funds; infants through grade 8; early education programs, after school enrichment programs and summer enrichment programs.
 Access funds will be used to enroll the children that need financial aid.

-Target Date
+Target Date 6/30/2016

-Estimate the number and type of families that will benefit from the proposed activities
+Estimate the number and type of families that will benefit from the proposed activities 3 children

-Location Description
+Location Description 1095 Main Street, South End

 Planned Activities provide early childcare to children of recently released incarcerated mother's or children of incarcerated mother's.

 28 Project Name Parenting & Lifeskills

 Target Area Local Target Area